sedona-thomas/Brain-Teaser-SMT-Solver/README.md

 # Brain-Teaser-SMT-Solver

-Two Brain Teasers Solved from [https://parade.com/970343/parade/logic-puzzles/](https://parade.com/970343/parade/logic-puzzles/):
+Brain Teasers come from [https://parade.com/970343/parade/logic-puzzles/](https://parade.com/970343/parade/logic-puzzles/)

 ## 5. Logic Puzzle: The day before two days after the day before tomorrow is Saturday.
 What day is it today?